lmakarov/boot2docker-vagrant/README.md

         "atomic_save": false
     }

 ST3 does not update the ctime extended file attribute when saving a file.
-This leads to NFS not seeing the changes in a file unless the file size changes as well (i.e. changing a sinlge symbol in a file with ST3 will not be visible over NFS).
+This leads to NFS not seeing the changes in a file unless the file size changes as well (i.e. changing a single symbol in a file with ST3 will not be visible over NFS).
 The setting above fixes that.